raramayo/Rodolfo_Aramayo/docs/02_research.md

 microbial metagenomics.

 ## **Molecular Genetics:**

+**Using ***Neurospora crassa*** as a model organism**, we are identifying molecular players involved in sequence-based comparison between homologous chromosomes.

-We employ the filamentous fungus _Neurospora crassa_ as a model organism to uncover and comprehend the intricate molecular components responsible for sequence-based comparisons between homologous chromosomes, leading to the initiation of Meiotic Silencing, a phenomenon driven by RNA-mediated processes.
+We want to understand the intricate molecular components responsible for sequence-based comparisons between homologous chromosomes, leading to the initiation of Meiotic Silencing, a phenomenon driven by RNA-mediated processes.
 Currently, our primary focus centers on the exploration of whether genes recognized for their significance in Meiotic Transvection/Silencing also contribute to the occurrence of Repeat Induced Point Mutation (RIP) phenomena.